1999-2004 Ford F-250 and F-350 Super Duty

 Tools needed: Phillips screwdriver, small flat blade screwdriver, Torx T50 driver, 1/4", 9/32", and 5mm sockets, ratchet and extension

 The Crew Cab's rear speakers are also in the rear side panel (Crutchfield Research Photo)

 Crew Cab rear speakers

 The Crew Cab's rear speakers are behind the seats, in the lower corners of the cab wall – just like in the Standard Cab.
 Each door houses a factory 6"x8" speaker that you can replace with same-size or 5-1/4" aftermarket models.
 We'll make sure you get the harnesses and mounting brackets you’ll need to install them.
-The replacement process is quite similar to the Standard Cab, and it's all detailed in your MasterSheet.
+The removal process is quite similar to the Standard Cab, and it's all detailed in your MasterSheet.

 On both the Standard Cab and Crew Cab trucks, make sure the seat belt anchors are secured to manufacturer's specifications before you button everything up and hit the road.